Gavdsc/cognitomart/readme.md

 This is a Cognito Education technical assessment submission by Gav de Ste Croix.

+Thank you for the opportunity to take part!

 [Style guide](./client/src/styles/StyleGuide.md) for global styles.

 ![CognitoMart Screenshot](./cognitoMart.png)